anishvedant/Notification-Reminder/README.md

 # Notification Remainder

-This Python script uses the `plyer` library to send desktop notifications with customizable titles, messages, and icons.
+This project uses the `plyer` library to send desktop notifications with customizable titles, messages, and icons.
 It's a versatile tool that can be adapted for various use cases such as reminders, alerts, or informational messages.

 ## Features